UW-xDD/es-example-ingestion/README.md

 2. The local directory holding the input files
 An `example.env` file is included with sample definitions.

+Elasticsearch will start up in a docker container, and an ingest process will also start up, wait for ES to become available, create the index, and ingest the example data.
+By default, port 9200 on the localhost is forwarded to the ES port (9200) within the container, to allow easy querying from the host machine.
+*NOTE* - this is not a production-ready, secure setup.
+It is meant for quick explorations and experimentation.

 # Quickstart
 ```
 # update paths in example.env to point to permanent ES directory and location of the input dumps